CoAP: Echo, Request-Tag, and Token Processing

 This document specifies two CoAP options, the Echo option and the

-Request-Tag option: The Echo option enables a CoAP server to verify
+Request-Tag option.
+The Echo option enables a CoAP server to verify

-the freshness of a request, synchronize state, or force a client to
+the freshness of a request, which can be used to synchronize state,

-demonstrate reachability at its claimed network address.
-The
+or to force a client to demonstrate reachability at its claimed

-belonging to the same request, fragmented using the CoAP block-wise
+match message fragments belonging to the same request, fragmented

-block-wise operations.
-These options in themselves do not replace
+and enables concurrent block-wise operations.
+These options in

-the need for a security protocol; they specify the format and
+themselves do not replace the need for a security protocol; they

-processing of data which, when integrity protected using e.g. DTLS
+specify the format and processing of data that, when integrity

-additional security features.
+provide the additional security features.

 This document updates [RFC7252] with a recommendation that servers